<< To Main Financial Aid and Scholarships Page

 Application Process:

-• Apply for one of the aforementioned categories via the submit an application link at https://www.usmd.edu/regents/student_excellence_scholarship/.
+• Apply for one of the aforementioned categories via https://www.usmd.edu/regents/student_excellence_scholarship/.

-• Complete all applicable sections of the application including: (1) a 300-350-word essay describing how, during your time at your university, you are displaying excellence in the category of nomination; (2) your Fall 2023 unofficial transcript transcript (only for applicants in the Academics, Scholarship, and Research category); (3) your resume, and (4) a separate, bulleted list (minimum two; maximum 4) of experiences that are most closely tied to and representative of why you are qualified for the category in which you are applying.
-Incomplete applications may be disregarded before evaluation begins.
+• Complete all applicable sections of the application including: (1) a 300-350-word essay describing how, during your time at your university, you are displaying excellence in the category of nomination; (2) your Fall 2023 unofficial transcript (only for applicants in the Academics, Scholarship, and Research category; (3) your resume, and (4) a separate, bulleted list of 2-4 experiences that are most compellingly relevant to the category to which you are applying.
+Each bullet should be no more than 3 sentences.

 • Have one letter of recommendation emailed directly to bor-studentexcellencescholarships@usmd.edu by the recommender.